aaqibwani/aaqibwani.github.io/docs/Shared Channel.md

+---
+title: Enable and use Shared Channels in Teams
+nav_order: 15
+---

 # Enable and use Shared Channels in Teams

 A Shared Channel in Microsoft Teams is a special type of channel that allows you to collaborate with people inside and outside your organization without needing to switch tenants or add them as guests.